Harvey590/solana-validator-simple-data/README.md

 # solana-validator-simple-data
-Some simple instruments to watch your solana validator
+Here will be some simple instruments to watch your solana validator

+List:
+1.
+2.
+3.
+4.
+5.